raycast/extensions/extensions/nextjs-docs/README.md

 # NextJS Docs

-Efficiently search NextJS documentation from RayCast.
+Efficiently search NextJS documentation from Raycast.

 This extension allows you to quickly take a glance at the NextJS documentation.